The Finance Castle Rotating Header Image

 $18,000 a Year And Some Missing Pieces

-I recently read over an article chronicling a number of individuals who live on $18,000 a year by choice in order to pursue their passions and it got me thinking.
+I recently read over an article chronicling a number of individuals who in order to pursue their passions and it got me thinking.
 On one hand, I admire these people.
-Hopping off consumerism merry-go-round (I’ve tired of the hamster wheel analogy) and living life they way you choose can and should be commended.
+Hopping off consumerism merry-go-round (I”ve tired of the hamster wheel analogy) and living life they way you choose can and should be commended.
 On the other there are a few pieces I think are missing from the equation.

 Emergencies: